Linguist, specialized in American English and psycholinguistics; inventor of Language Mapping, a generative grammar; author and translator.

-It would be yet hard to trust Wałęsa, Commander in Chief his own time, on a reasonable idea to get on horseback eagerly as for Bzura, because no such reasonable idea can exist.
+It is yet hard to trust that Wałęsa, Commander in Chief his own time, would agree on a reasonable idea to get on horseback eagerly as for Bzura, because no such reasonable idea can exist.
 The Polish had a defense agreement with England, before World War II.
 Why blame America?

 In year 2017, the Polish Institute of National Remembrance stated that Mr. Wałęsa was a secret cooperative in early 1970s.
-True, they did not like the USA.
-Did they blame America as well, for ■→sovietization, or own ■→coercive manner to make unwarranted demands?
+True, the service did not like the USA.
+Did they blame America as well, for ■sovietization, or own ■coercive manners?

 "Third Republic" legal standards

-It was year 2007, when the Polish Constitutional Court revealed their opinion that law was an abstraction.
+Year 2007, the Polish Constitutional Tribunal revealed their opinion that law was an abstraction.

 The legislative authority consists in making binding norms for conduct that are abstract and general in character, stated the Constitutional Court.

-Year 2015, the Law and Justice party evidently took the law for abstract, making own appointments to that very same Court.
-The party argued, the previous appointments by the Civic Platform were unconstitutional.
-European Union did not like the idea to create a precedent.
+Year 2015, the Law and Justice party evidently took the law for abstract, making own appointments to that very same judicial body.
+The party argued, the previous appointments were wrong, but European Union did not agree.

 Fundamental rights — The right to live